-As at 30 June 2023, the Group recorded net trade receivables of \$22,748,000 which represent approximately 14% and 27% of the Group's total assets and total current assets respectively.
-The Group has provided expected credit loss allowance on trade receivables of \$4,910,000 which represents approximately 18% of the Group's gross trade receivables.
+As at 30 June 2024, the Group recorded net trade receivables of \$27,047,000 which represent approximately 17% and 33% of the Group's total assets and total current assets respectively.
+The Group has provided expected credit loss allowances on trade receivables of \$4,251,000 which represents approximately 14% of the Group's gross trade receivables.

-The Group has applied the simplified approach in SFRS(I) 9 Financial Instruments to measure the loss allowance on trade receivables at lifetime expected credit loss.
-The Group determines the expected credit loss by using a provision matrix which is estimated based on historical credit loss experience on the past due status of the receivables, adjusted as appropriate to reflect the current conditions and estimates of future economic conditions.
+The Group has applied the simplified approach as permitted under SFRS(I) 9 Financial Instruments to measure the loss allowance on trade receivables at lifetime expected credit loss.
+The Group determines the expected credit loss by using a provision matrix which is estimated based on historical credit loss experience on the past due status of the receivables by segmentation to capture the significantly different historical credit loss experience for different customer segments, adjusted as appropriate to reflect the current conditions and estimates of future economic conditions.
 Accordingly, the credit risk profile of these assets is presented based on their past due status in terms of the provision matrix.